 The selection of residents at our Family Medicine Residency program is a central process.
 All applications are administered centrally and will be scored based on common criteria and standards.
 Your file may be reviewed by faculty from any site regardless of which site you apply to.
 You need to apply to each UBC residency site that you are interested in; however, your file will only be reviewed once, no matter how many sites you apply to.
 Therefore make sure you assign the same set of documents to each application.
 All application materials must be sent to the CaRMS office.
 Documents sent to our program office will not be considered.

 Letters of Recommendation

 Please submit the reference letters directly to CaRMS.
-We will not be able to process any documents that are sent directly to our office.
+We will not be able to process any documents that are sent to our office.